skip navigation

 Had you better not close the door? (not used)

-I thought you should have closed the door.
+*I thought you had better close the door.

-I thought you ought to have closed the door.
+(I thought you needed to / should have / ought to have closed the door.)

 They had better leave before the hurricane arrived.